owaspcornucopia/llm-companion-game-master-guide/README.md

 ## Safety boundary

-Run this project only with synthetic transactions in an isolated emulator.
+Run this project only with synthetic transactions in isolated emulators.
 Do not connect it to a real bank, real credentials, or a production model.
 The comments are intentionally blunt and overconfident to help you, who are not reading every line of code, understand why each insecure choice exists.